Daddara/T-302-HONN/docs/sprint_4/lecture_aspects/components.md

 # Implementation 2: Logging Server
 In the most recent version of our system we have a completely separated component which functions as a logging server.
-In it's current stage it allows for logging actions made in the front end to a database.
+In it's current state it allows for logging actions made in the front end to a database.
 It can be used where desired in the frontend by adding an 'lid' attribute to an html element and including the [supplemented javascript](workoutapp/static/logging.js).
 This has been further documented in the logging readme [README.md](logging_server/README.md).
 It is very reusable and can be decoupled by either removing the js or the